last modified:

 [6] eliminating the causes of the robot down time,

-It's unfortunate that some Japanese robots do not provide the robot wire feed rate.
-These robots will have the robot programmer select "weld amps".
-I have been in numerous Panasonic robot weld cells and the companies do not have a clue as to the weld wire feed rates produced.
-So much for manufacturing and Japanese focus on weld productivity.
+WITH A PROCESS IN WHICH THE ONLY CONSTANT IS THE WIRE FEED RATE, it's unfortunate that some Japanese robot programs provide "amps" but do not provide the robot wire feed rates used.
+I have been in many Panasonic robot weld cells and the companies who purchased these robots do not have a clue as to the weld wire feed rates being utilized, which is not a surprise with management that rarely understands how to optimize robot MIG weld productivity.

-To control MIG weld costs someone in the plant has to understand the relationship between the desired welds, the weld wire size, the wire feed rates and weld deposition attained.
+To control MIG weld costs, someone in the plant has to understand the relationship between the desired welds, the weld wire size, the wire feed rates, the weld deposition potential and the weld deposition rates being attained.
 This process subject is part of the fundamental weld process expertise that should be common knowledge in all plants that MIG and flux cored weld.

 To effectively manage a weld shop and maximize the daily robot weld quality and productivity, management, supervisors and engineers must provide their employees with a weld process control training program that provides;